fredyGabriel/crackseg/configs/README.md

 1. Keep configurations modular and reusable
 2. Document all parameters and their effects
 3. Use sensible default values
-4. Keep experiment configurations reproducible
+4. Ensure experiment configurations are reproducible
 5. Version configurations along with code
+6. Use Hydra's override and composition features for flexible experimentation